FrankWu520/bis620.2022/README.md

 ## Plot Accelerometry Data

-This is a example which shows you how to create an accelerometry plot:
+This example shows you how to create an accelerometry plot for the accelerometry data:

 ``` r
 library(bis620.2022)